 Making Tax Digital

 From 1 April 2019 just over 1 million businesses who are registered for VAT with taxable turnover above £85,000 will need to maintain their VAT records digitally.
 VAT returns will also need to be submitted directly from compatible software.
-If you are affected you WILL NOT be able to use the current HMRC VAT portal to input your VAT return figures.
-You will have to go through the new ‘digital’ gateway.
+You WILL NOT be able to use the current HMRC VAT portal to input your VAT return figures, they will have to go through the new ‘digital’ gateway.
 Read more now to find out about how Making Tax Digital will affect you.

 What does Making Tax Digital mean?

-Eventually all businesses and landlords are likely to be required to keep digital records of some description and send electronic submissions to HMRC using compliant software.
+Eventually all individuals and registered businesses will be required to keep digital records of some description and send electronic submissions to HMRC using compliant software.

 VAT is the first phase of this plan.